 - Weather-based content that adapts to the weather conditions in the place the email is opened

-- Personalised product recommendations (as demonstrated in screengrab below) based on, for example, the products the recipient has viewed or purchased.
+- Personalised product recommendations (as demonstrated in screengrab below from sports retailer Active in Style) based on, for example, the products the recipient has viewed or purchased.

 Which one is better?

 As always, the answer to this question isn’t clear-cut, and the reality is that ecommerce marketers should be incorporating both into their email marketing strategies and beyond.